 There are also over 350 extensions available to install to your WooCommerce site for custom functionality and integration.
 Prices range from free to $249 but they are paid one time or yearly, as opposed to Shopify who’s apps are paid for monthly.

 WooCommerce provides email based support but you are encouraged to search their knowledgebase and community for solutions before submitting a ticket.
 Since WooCommerce is used by over a half a million eCommerce websites online (23.94% of the all eCommerce websites), the user community is huge and you should quickly find the answers you are looking for on your own.

 Because Shopify is a hosted solution, you do not have to worry about securing your own purchasing environment.
 They provide bank level 256 bit SSL encryption security for all transactions and a nice green pad lock shows up in the browser on the check out screen.
 You can be assured that your customers’ credit card information will be safe and sound when purchasing from your website.

-WooCommerce and WordPress are open source so any and everyone has access to the code.
+WooCommerce and An open-source content management system that allows you to ...
+More are open source so any and everyone has access to the code.

 You might be asking, “doesn’t that mean I can easily be hacked?”
 Well yes and no. Because it’s open source and it’s so widely used, hundreds of thousands of developers worldwide are constantly updating their plugins and themes to keep them safe.
 As long as you keep them updated on your website and use impossible to guess login credentials you will be safe.